 XBRL enables source data to be tagged electronically, making the data machine-readable.

 The user’s system can then automatically extract information without the need for copy-pasting or keying-in.
-XBRL enables tagging of numbers, quantitative data and textual information.
+XBRL enables the tagging of numbers, quantitative data, and textual information.

 The benefits of XBRL go beyond compliance, as any data collation process can be streamlined using electronic tags.